May 09, 2016

 SEX, LIES AND PARENTS

-And...there's a sex scene in the book.
+And...there's a sex scene in this book.
 A sex scene that I actually LIKED, so if you know me...well, it says something.
 Not particularly explicit, more geared to exploring the emotional side of things, very well written and with a realistic touch of comedy (because yes, "there's no sexy way to remove loafers and socks".
 Ha!).
 Also, condoms make an appearance (though Lucy wouldn't need them, what with being a phantom, but her partner doesn't know yet), and even the guy, for all his experience in the field, is a little anxious, "Because this stuff is scary."
 Thank you for equality, Mr. Johnson :).

 GROWING PAINS